NoraCodes/nora.codes/content/tutorial/Locking-Down-Firefox.md

 ### Ad Blockers

 First off, there are a lot of great browser extensions (using the standard WebExtension platform) which can improve your experience.
 The most important on the modern web is an ad-blocker of some kind.
 I personally use [AdNauseam](https://addons.mozilla.org/en-US/firefox/addon/adnauseam/), which attempts to not only block ads but actually pretends to click on them, throwing off tracking and costing advertisers money.
-There are many other options available; I used to use [uBlock Origin](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/); it's an excellent piece of software which simply blocks ads, with a very low memory and CPU overhead.
+There are many other options available; I used to use the software that AdNauseam is based on, which is called [uBlock Origin](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/); it's an excellent piece of software which simply blocks ads, with a very low memory and CPU overhead.

 ### CDN Caching

 Many websites use pieces of JavaScript and CSS code imported from CDNs (Content Delivery Networks) elsewhere on the web.
 Unfortunately, this allows the publishers of those libraries to track anyone who visits multiple websites that use them.
 It's also kind of slow.
-[DecentralEyes](https://decentraleyes.org/) saves these shared pieces of code to your computer the first time you encounter them, then intercepts requests for them and uses your saved copy.
+[Decentraleyes](https://decentraleyes.org/) saves many of these shared pieces of code to your computer, then intercepts requests for them and uses your saved copy.
 This both prevents the CDN operators from tracking you and speeds up your browsing experience.

 ### Adaptive Tracker Blocking